unitaryfoundation/qlass/README.md

 ## Installing `qlass`
 The development install of `qlass` requirements can be done by setting the working directory to the top level of the repository and running `pip install -e .`.
-QLASS builds upon open-source scientific software packages in Python: `scipy` for numerical optimization, `pyscf` and `qiskit-nature` for quantum chemistry, `qiskit` for quantum computing, and `perceval` for quantum photonics compilation.
+`qlass` builds upon open-source scientific software packages in Python: `scipy` for numerical optimization, `pyscf` and `qiskit-nature` for quantum chemistry, `qiskit` for quantum computing, and `perceval` for quantum photonics compilation.

 ## Getting started
-You can use [this notebook on the variational quantum eigensolver (VQE)](https://github.com/unitaryfund/qlass/blob/main/photonic_vqe.ipynb) to get started with the QLASS package, or check out the [example script](https://github.com/unitaryfoundation/qlass/blob/main/examples/vqe_example.py).
+You can use [this notebook on the variational quantum eigensolver (VQE)](https://github.com/unitaryfund/qlass/blob/main/photonic_vqe.ipynb) to get started with the `qlass` package, or check out the [example script](https://github.com/unitaryfoundation/qlass/blob/main/examples/vqe_example.py).

 ## Features